model-checking/kani/docs/src/regression-testing.md

                 Similar to the `expected` suite, we look for `*.expected` files for each harness in the package.
  * `cargo-ui`: Similar to `cargo-kani`, but focuses on the user interface like the `ui` test suite.
- * `script-based-init`: This suite is useful to execute script-based tests, and also allows checking expected output and exit codes after running them.
+ * `script-based-pre`: This suite is useful to execute script-based tests, and also allows checking expected output and exit codes after running them.
 The suite uses the `exec` mode, described in more detail [here](#the-exec-mode).